japila-books/apache-spark-internals/docs/webui/executors.md

 == Executors Tab

-*Executors* tab in link:spark-webui.adoc[web UI] shows...FIXME
+*Executors* tab in spark-webui.md[web UI] shows...FIXME

 .Executors Tab in web UI (local mode) image::spark-webui-executors.png[align="center"]

 The Executors tab is available under `/executors` URL, i.e. http://localhost:4040/executors.

-Internally, the Executors tab is represented by link:spark-webui-ExecutorsTab.adoc[ExecutorsTab].
+Internally, the Executors tab is represented by spark-webui-ExecutorsTab.md[ExecutorsTab].

 [NOTE]
 ====
-What's interesting in how Storage Memory is displayed in the Executors tab is that the default `UnifiedMemoryManager` xref:memory:UnifiedMemoryManager.adoc#getMaxMemory[calculates the maximum memory] in a way that is different from what the page displays (using the custom JavaScript `formatBytes` function in `utils.js`).
+What's interesting in how Storage Memory is displayed in the Executors tab is that the default `UnifiedMemoryManager` memory:UnifiedMemoryManager.md#getMaxMemory[calculates the maximum memory] in a way that is different from what the page displays (using the custom JavaScript `formatBytes` function in `utils.js`).

 [source, scala]
 ----